vanilla-technologies/mcfunction-debugger/mcfunction-debug-adapter/README.md

 # McFunction-Debug-Adapter

-This directory contains the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) implementation of McFunction-Debugger.
+The [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) implementation of McFunction-Debugger.

 McFunction-Debug-Adapter only supports the **single session mode** with communication via _stdin_ and _stdout_.
 To start executing an mcfunction file the development tool needs to send a `launch` request (the `attach` request is **not** supported).